txileno/onLabTest/README.md

 ### Instalation
   1. Clone Proyect into your wordpress environment (xampp, lamp, wamp, lemp, etc):
-  2. open wp-config.php and modify information to fit into your environment, also create a new bd called `onlabtest` or with any name you want, but remember to modify that information in the php file
+  2. open wp-config.php and modify information to fit into your environment, also create a new bd called `onlabtest` or with any name you want, but remember to modify that information in the wp-config.php file
   3. import the SQL file `onlabtestDB.zip` into the new database
-  4. admin user: `diff txileno` .
+  4. admin user: `txileno` .
 Password: `ciencias87.`

 ### Components:
   1. in wp-content: